-As soon as you contact us via the various communication channels offered by LinkedIn, we are independently responsible for the lawfulness of the data processing.
-Your data will then be processed for the purpose of answering the question so that we can process your request in the best possible way.
-The legal basis for this processing is our legitimate interest in answering your communication according to Art.
-6 (1) f) GDPR.
+As soon as you contact us via the various communication channels offered by LinkedIn, we are independently responsible for the legality of the data processing.
+Your data will then be processed for the purpose of answering the question, so that we can process your request in the best possible way.
+The legal basis for this processing is our legitimate interest in responding to your communication in accordance with Article 6 (1) (f) GDPR.

 Cookies are small text files used by websites to make the user experience more efficient, to provide certain functions or to enable certain evaluations.

-By law, we may store cookies on your device if they are strictly necessary for the operation of this site.
-For all other types of cookies, we need your permission.
+The law allows us to store cookies on your device if they are strictly necessary for the operation of this site.
+For all other types of cookies we need your permission.

-These help us to optimise our website and our advertising measures.
-They are used for statistical and marketing purposes (e.g. your behaviour when visiting our website).
-However, if you select "Allow cookies", you are only agreeing to the activation of the cookies you have selected.
+These help us to optimize our website and our advertising measures.
+They are used for statistical and marketing purposes (e.g. your behavior when you visit our website).
+However, if you "Allow cookies" you only agree to the cookies you have selected to activate.